sfigg/commercialization-public/docset/design/component-guidelines/bluetooth.md

     -   (1607) [Pre-pair Bluetooth devices during manufacturing](bluetooth-prepairing.md): Allows for a seamless out-of-box experience that allows Bluetooth devices to just work.

-    -   (1703) Hands-Free Profile (HFP) 1.6 specification with Wideband speech on Windows 10 for desktop editions.
+    -   (1703) Hands-Free Profile (HFP) 1.6 specification with Wideband speech on Windows 10 for Desktop editions.

 -   APIs/Profiles